walnuthq/madara-docs/docs/components/prover.md

 ## Prover and verifier

+Generating a proof is an expensive operation, in terms of computational complexity and required hardware resources.

 ## Security

 The used provers are built with Zero Knowledge technology.
 Such provers have the following basic characteristics: